HubBucket/mce-table-buttons/readme.txt

 `mce-table-buttons` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==

 1. The editor with the new table editing controls.

 == Changelog ==

+= 1.5 =
+* Table toolbar is hidden or displayed along with the kitchen sink (yay!)
+* Minor clean up to code base and files; optimized for WordPress 3.3

 = 1.0.4 =
 * Updated TinyMCE table plug-in to corresponding TinyMCE update in WordPress 3.1 (still supports <3.1 too)